Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 831-423-2315

 At this location, only walk-ins are offered.
-They are on Mondays from 9:30 a.m. to 5 p.m. and Tuesdays and Thursdays from 10 a.m. to 2 p.m.; patients need to bring identification, insurance card and vaccination card.
+That happens Mondays from 9:30 a.m. to 5 p.m. and Tuesdays and Thursdays from 10 a.m. to 2 p.m.; patients need to bring identification, insurance card and vaccination card.
 Currently, Horsnyder is offering only Moderna and J&J.

 Westside Pharmacy